LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/metadata.md

 - Is strongly typed via schemas, so you need to register a custom schema if you want custom keys.
 This way we can ensure fallback values/documentation per key/value and avoid random data flying through your pipelines.
 For example all your mesh attributes have metadata for exactly what type/role they must match.
 - There are two special metadata keys for prims:
     - `assetInfo`: Here you should dump asset related data.
 This is just a predefined standardized location all vendors/companies should adhere to when writing asset data that should be tracked.
-    - `customData`: Here you can dump any data you want, a kind of scratch space, so you don't need to add you own schema.
+    - `customData`: Here you can dump any data you want, a kind of scratch space, so you don't need to add your own schema.
 If you catch yourself misusing it too much, you should probably generate your own schema.

 ~~~admonish tip